trimcore/scada/doc/atom.md

 ## Usage

 Atoms are integral part of API when implementing modules.
-Names of both cells and directory levels in [Directory](../doc/directory.md) use Atoms.
+Names of both cells and directory levels in [Directory](../doc/directory.md) are Atoms.
 Restrictions on Atoms apply when editing [configuration](cfg.md) files, as those simply specify initial contents of the directory.

 ## Parsing